Wheal Coates: History

 Earliest records indicate a mine at the site since 1692.
 The present mine opened in 1802 and was closed in 1889 when the price of tin fell.
 It came into full production in 1815.
 Flooding and bringing ore to the surface were the main problems of the mine until steam-driven equipment was available, as the mine's underground operations extended for some distance under the sea.
 The mine was sold in 1844 and thereafter allowed to flood.
 A new owner reopened the mine in 1872 but work was sporadic until its 1889 closure.
 For some years, the yield was 20lb of tin per ton of ore.
 In 1906, new ownership hoped to work the mine for both tin and copper.
 Wheal Coates had produced a small amount of copper ore, more than a century earlier.

-At the height of its production, 140 people were employed at the site to mine a seam of tin just below sea level but this and a subsequent period of operation from 1911-1913 were not very successful because tin production was sporadic.
-The mine was closed for good in 1914.
+At the height of its production, 140 people were employed at the site to mine a seam of tin just below sea level but this and a subsequent period of operation from 1911–1913 were not very successful because tin production was sporadic.
+The mine was closed permanently in 1914.